sergioag/bc-java-fips/README.md

   while the original files don't.
 Unfortunately, this is the result of a behavior of maven-compiler-plugin when it detects that module-info.java exists, and it cannot be disabled.
   However, it doesn't seem to cause any harm so far.
 Any ideas to fix this would be appreciated.
+- JAR files are not signed.
+This will be added in the future, in case someone wants to have sign them with an internal certificate and will be enabled via a different Maven profile.

 License
 =======